Nolu-M/Notes-code/README.md

           * Making recommendations based on data-driven insights to guide business decisions
           * providing context around the data, and implications and future trends
     5. Collaboration and Communication:
+          * working closely with other departments to understand their data needs, provide insights
+          * effectively communicate complex data findings clearly and concisely
+    6. Continous Learning and Adaptation:
+          * keeping up-to-date with latest industry tends, tools and technologies in data analysis
+          * Adapting to new types of data and analytical
+- goal is to contribute to organization's success by turning data into a valuable asset that informs and drives decision-making

+### Welcome to the World of Analytics

+Three major pillers that come together to allow analytics to thrive
+- data
+- storage
+- computing power: Moore's Law, we will double the amount of computing power on a single device every two years.

+### Career in Analytics
+Data analysts and scientists are in high demand

+### The Analytics Process